Application to become a patient

 - who wants a GP to provide drugs or certificates but not medical advice

-- who doesn't want to pay for medical services (see Fees page).
+- who doesn't want to pay for our medical services (see Fees page).

 In short, the answer is, that this situation is incompatible with ideal practise and you may be better with a GP you can trust or who isn't interested in "family medicine".

 Can I apply by e-mail? -of course.
-Please use the practice e-mail at Orcon, but any urgent or personal messages can be sent to my IHUG address (checked more often).
+Please use the practice e-mail at Orcon, as only personal messages should be sent to my GMAIL address.

 - If you don't have confidence in my care for the "easy bits", why would I want to take on the "difficult bits"?